andrew0harney/EEG-Multi-Channel-Utility/README.md

 Notes:

-- While effort was made to keep this utilty general, it was written with a specific project in mind.
-However, it should still be straighforward to adapt.
+- While some effort was made to keep this code general, it was ultimately written with a specific project in mind.
+However, I hope it may provide some use and it should still be straightforward to adapt.

 ----------------------------------------